-Visit the most popular attractions on your own time to get a great overview of the city highlights including historic Gastown, Chinatown, Robson Street, Stanley Park, English Bay, Granville Island Public Market, and Yaletown.
+Visit the most popular attractions on your own time to get a great overview of the city highlights including historic Gastown, Chinatown, Robson Street, Stanley Park, English Bay, the Granville Island Public Market, and Yaletown.
 Tickets are available at the Concierge desk. \$59 per person.
+TN Notes: evidently this is not running in November, but another company (Landsea Tours) is offering a half day (Stanley Park and Granville Island) and a full day (add Capilano Suspension Bridge and a downtown building with a viewpoint) tour.
+This is not hop-on hop-off however: you have to start at 10 a.m. and commit to the whole thing.
+Tickets and info available at the infocentre near the CTOS registration desk).